-If an employee raises a grievance after disciplinary proceedings have started against them the school will consider suspending the disciplinary proceedings for a short period to consider the implications of the grievance (if any) on the disciplinary process.
-If the grievance and disciplinary issues are unrelated they can be heard separately but if connected they may be dealt with concurrently.
+If you raise a grievance after disciplinary proceedings have started against you, we will consider suspending the disciplinary proceedings for a short period to consider the implications of the grievance (if any) on the disciplinary process.
+If the grievance and disciplinary issues are unrelated, they can be heard separately but if connected they may be dealt with concurrently.

-Date Policy Reviewed/Amended: March 2023
+Date Policy Reviewed/Amended: March 2025

 Chair of Governors: James Hughes

 Headteacher: Penny Barefoot

-Review Date: March 2024

-Reviewed by: School Improvement Committee

-Approved by: Full Governing Body